ChviChvi/RoboRally/README.md

 ## RoboRally Game - Advanced Programming course

-This project revolves around the idea of programming a functional edition of Richards Garfield´s game “Robo Rally” from 1994.
+This project revolved around the idea of programming a functional edition of Richards Garfield´s game “Robo Rally” from 1994.
 The game is played by 2-6 players, each choosing a robot to play on a selected course.

 Through using mySQL, RestAPI, Spring Bootframework and Java a playable game was created which can be played 'online' together.